microbit-foundation/dev-docs/software/index.md

 included in the browser and concatenated with the compiled script before being presented for download.

-## Interpreted Langauges
+## Interpreted Languages

 In the official micro:bit editors at microbit.co.uk, only Python is interpreted.
 This is done by the use of the MicroPython interpreter.

-The details of this are documented in the [MicroPython](/software/micropython).
+The details of this are documented in the [MicroPython](/software/micropython) page.

 There is also a [port of the Javascript interpreter Espruino](http://www.espruino.com/MicroBit) that runs on the micro:bit.